-The current worldwide economic weakness may negatively impact our revenues and operating performance in fiscal 2012 and beyond due to the impact on spending plans and employment levels of our customers and sales prospects.
-Throughout fiscal 2011, U.S. and Canadian unemployment rates remained high, which had a negative effect on wearer levels and, as a result, on our business.
-Lost accounts continue to be significant as our customers are impacted by challenging economic and business conditions.
+The current worldwide economic uncertainty may negatively impact our revenues and operating performance in fiscal 2013 and beyond due to the impact on spending plans and employment levels of our customers and sales prospects.
+Throughout fiscal 2012, U.S. and Canadian unemployment rates remained high, which had a negative effect on wearer levels and, as a result, on our business.